A Basic Habit Tracker

 Here are just a few verses that deal with this topic:

-• All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness.
+- All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterward it yields the peaceful fruit of righteousness.
 Hebrews 12:11

 Self-control is another Biblical term that can teach us about God’s view on changing habits.
 Below are two key passages that speak of self-control.